dylanpinn/MAT1830/lectures/lecture-13.tex.md

 A function $f$ consists of a _domain_ $X$, a _codomain_ $Y$, and a set of ordered pairs from $X \times Y$ which has exactly one ordered pair $(x,y)$ for each $x \in X$.

+When $(a,b)$ is in this set we write $f(a) = b$.

+The set of $y$ values occurring in these pairs in the _image_ of $f$.

+Note that the image of a function is always a subset of its codomain but they may or may not be equal.

+If the image of a function is equal to its codomain, we say that the function is _onto_.